7 Reasons for Home Buyers to Fall in Love With Your House

 You want to portray a home that feels comfortable, clean, updated, and relaxing.
 A potential home buyer desires a feel-good home.
 Make sure your house is welcoming and neutral.
 It's a good idea to remove family photos, pet paraphernalia, visible weapons, and other personal items to minimize any potentially negative distractions for a possible buyer.

 2) Great Curb Appeal

 Great curb appeal also includes the land where your home is situated.
-A neatly mowed lawn, pruned bushes and shrubs, well-kept flower gardens, and green grass creates the aura of a home that is cared for and maintained properly.
-Put away outdoor toys, bicycles, lawn mowers, and other loose items that interfere with great curb appeal.
+A neatly mowed lawn, pruned bushes and shrubs, well-kept flower gardens, and green grass create the aura of a home that is cared for and maintained properly.
+Put away outdoor toys, bicycles, lawnmowers, and other loose items that interfere with great curb appeal.

 3) Professionally Staged

 According to survey information on the Home Staging Resource website, over 81 percent of buyers said it was easier to visualize the staged property as their next home.
 That's exactly why it's a good idea to hire a professional home stager to stage your home if it's empty.
 An expert stager will furnish your home with tasteful, appropriate furniture and accessories so a buyer won't have to try to imagine the purpose of a room or how it would appear when furnished.